 Switching your broadband provider is a less painful exercise than it used to be.
 Before you begin the process, it's definitely worth making sure that you're outside of your contract tie-in with your current broadband provider.
 If you aren't then you will face a financial penalty and will probably be required to pay for each month that you have left on your contract.
 If you would like to switch to the Post Office broadband and your contract has ended, there is no need to contact your existing supplier.
 The switching process will be triggered by the Post Office.
 The exception to this is if your current provider is Virgin Media.
 In this instance, you will need to contact both the Post Office and Virgin Media to co-ordinate the start of your new service with the end of your old one.
-If you're ready to start looking for a Post Office broadband deal, just enter your postcode into our Post Office broadband calculator above to see which Post Office broadband deals are available in your area.
-Or, for results that include deals from all major providers, use the calculator at the top of this page.

 The simple answer is YES!
 As long as you're not moving house away from your current telephone exchange.
 The telecoms regulator Ofcom clearly stipulate that if you have not moved, your old provider must allow your number to be transferred.

 From the moment you order your new Post Office broadband online to the date of installation is usually no more than 10 working days.
 This does not mean that you will be without service for 10 working days.
 The switch over process is normally completed within a few hours on the date of installation, so internet down time is minimal.
 If you don’t currently have a phone line, or are currently with Virgin Media, then this will delay the process as the broadband switch over cannot be completed until a phone line has been installed.